traceloop/openllmetry/SECURITY.md

 - Lack of Secure or HTTP only flag on non-sensitive cookies

-- Deadlinks
+Deadlinks

-## Please do the following:
+## Do this:

-- E-mail your findings to [security@traceloop.dev](mailto:security@traceloop.dev).
+- E-mail your results to security@traceloop.dev.

-- Do not run automated scanners on our infrastructure or dashboard.
-If you wish to do this, contact us and we will set up a sandbox for you.
+- We do not permit automated scanners on our infrastructure or dashboard.
+If you wish to do so please contact us and we can get set up with an instance of our sandbox environment for you.

-- Do not take advantage of the vulnerability or problem you have discovered, for example by downloading more data than necessary to demonstrate the vulnerability or deleting or modifying other people's data,
+- Do not exploit the vulnerability or bug you have found-for example, do not download more data than you need to prove a vulnerability, delete or modify other peoples data

-- Do not reveal the problem to others until it has been resolved,
+- Don't reveal the problem until it is resolved,

-- Do not use attacks on physical security, social engineering, distributed denial of service, spam or applications of third parties,
+- Do not use physical security attacks, social engineering, distributed denial of service, spam, or third party applications.

-- Do provide sufficient information to reproduce the problem, so we will be able to resolve it as quickly as possible.
-Usually, the IP address or the URL of the affected system and a description of the vulnerability will be sufficient, but complex vulnerabilities may require further explanation.
+- Provide as much information as possible to let us reproduce the problem so we can solve it as fast as possible.
+Usually, giving the IP address or URL of the affected system, along with a description of the vulnerability, is enough, but sometimes you need to explain a little bit more.

-## What we promise:
+## What do we promise:

-- We will respond to your report within 3 business days with our evaluation of the report and an expected resolution date,
+- Within 3 business days from the date of receiving your report, we will get back to you with an evaluation of the report and the date for resolution expected,

-- If you have followed the instructions above, we will not take any legal action against you in regard to the report,
+- If you have adhered to the instruction above, we shall not bring any legal action against you concerning the report,

-- We will handle your report with strict confidentiality, and not pass on your personal details to third parties without your permission,
+- Our approach to dealing with your report will be strictly confidential, and we will not pass on any of your details to third parties without your consent.

-- We will keep you informed of the progress towards resolving the problem,
+- We will let you know about the situation regarding the resolution of the problem,

-- In the public information concerning the problem reported, we will give your name as the discoverer of the problem (unless you desire otherwise), and
+In public information on the problem that is known to be reported, we will provide your name as the discoverer of the problem (unless you wish otherwise), and
+McGrory

-- We strive to resolve all problems as quickly as possible, and we would like to play an active role in the ultimate publication on the problem after it is resolved.
+- We like to solve all problems as quickly as possible and would like to play an active role in the final appearance on the problem when solved.